SatyaFullStackERP/CAPM-Student-Notes/README.md

 Now we are connected to container environment from VSCode .
-Container contains all the software installed in it and we dont have to install needed software to RUN CAP Applications.
+Container contains all the software installed in it and we dont have to install needed software in our machine to RUN and develop CAP Applications- Except VSCode , and docker desktop.